upleveled/system-setup/linux.md

     yarn start
     ```

     This should run an Expo demo application, which will show you the Expo Developer Tools.

     In the left panel, select "Run on Android device/emulator".
+This will start a process that should open up an Android emulator - a simulator of an Android mobile device.
+The process may take several minutes.
+If the Android device says "System UI isn't responding", then click on "Wait".

-This should open up an Android emulator.
-It should show the words "Universal React with Expo".
+    Once it is loaded, it should show the words "Universal React with Expo".

+    If you're having troubles, the process should look something like shown in [Setup React Native with Android Studio (Expo) - Emulator & Physical device setup | YouTube](https://youtu.be/gVGuNxkh8ig?t=808)

 19. If you don't have one yet, create a Google account [here](https://accounts.google.com/signup?hl=en).
 Send the email address associated with this account to Antje (if you haven't already).
 20. If you don't have one yet, create a GitHub account [here](https://github.com/join).
 Make sure to set a name.